mbknor/mbknor-jackson-jsonSchema/README.md

   - **@JsonSchemaOptions**
   - **@JsonSchemaInject**
   - **@JsonSchemaExamples**
-* Supports many Javax-validation @Annotations
+* Supports many Javax-validation @Annotations including support for validation-groups
 * Works well with Generated GUI's using [https://github.com/jdorn/json-editor](https://github.com/jdorn/json-editor)
   - (Must be configured to use this mode)
   - Special handling of Option-/Optional-properties using oneOf.